 - The following supplemental documents can be emailed to email@example.com or delivered to the Research Gateway Office, STU 301J:

 - A resume/CV

-- One faculty letter of recommendation (with official letterhead)
+- 1st must be from USC faculty member (with official letterhead)

 - Copies of USC STARS Report (entire document)